Corridor

 Strategic location of the Corridor at the eastern frontier of European Union exposed to Eastern Europe, Central Asia and beyond gives it a pivotal role in the coordination of efforts, which contribute to development of rail transport routes serving as an extension to already existing network of eleven Rail Freight Corridors.
 Rail Freight Corridor North Sea – Baltic is the meeting point of two different railway systems and its members already offer capabilities and experience in efficient handling of the interface between standard and broad gauge railways.

-Below jumping jack illustrates schematic outline of the Rail Freight Corridor North Sea – Baltic (click to enlarge).
+Below jumping jack illustrates schematic outline of the Rail Freight Corridor North Sea – Baltic (download pdf file).